MODA-NYC/Project_SchoolLunch/website/Overview_SchoolLunch.md

 ---

-We partnered with the Department of Education to find a method to optimize the universal school lunch program, where all students are entitled to free breakfasts and lunches.
+MODA partnered with the Department of Education to find a method to optimize the universal school lunch program, where all students are entitled to free breakfasts and lunches.

 {% contentfor scoping %}